Julian Piper: Life and career

 Piper was born in Topsham, Devon, England, and as a boy decided he wanted to become a performer after seeing a show by Adam Faith in nearby Exeter.
 He later wrote:"...when many of my friends were mainlining on the Beatles, my teenage years were spent thrilling to the sounds of Lightnin' Hopkins and Muddy Waters, wrestling with first a cigar box and later a guitar with a neck like a banana, trying to copy the raw Blues emanating from the scratched vinyl on my distorted Dansette record player.
 And one day I hoped I'd own a red Fender Stratocaster like Hank Marvin, stand on a stage, play it LOUD, and that one day I'd look out and see the girl of my dreams.
 I'm pleased to say that over the years it's all happened....give or take a few errors along the way."

-He taught himself guitar, and in his late teens formed his own rock band, Flood, who supported Hawkwind on several occasions.
+He taught himself guitar, and in his late teens formed his own prog rock band, Flood, who supported Hawkwind on several occasions' as well as Arthur Brown and Genesis.
+Flood's recordings from 1973 were released as A New Way of Living in 2026.

 In 1975, he formed his own R&B band, Junkyard Angels, initially with Steve Ewart (bass), Dave Eustace (drums) and Craig Milverton (keyboards).
 The band performed nationally as well as locally, and supported visiting American blues musicians.
 They also played on Paul Jones' BBC radio blues shows.
 Piper took a course in American Arts at Exeter University, and in 1987 spent his final year in Baton Rouge, Louisiana, where he quickly established himself as a guitarist in local blues clubs.
 He played there and elsewhere in the US with Carey and Lurrie Bell, Tabby Thomas, Silas Hogan, Chris Thomas King and Lazy Lester, among others, and in 2009 performed at the New Orleans Jazz Festival.
 In England, Junkyard Angels supported such visiting musicians as Louisiana Red, Eddie C. Campbell, Carey and Lurrie Bell, Lazy Lester, and Eddie Kirkland, and the band performed at numerous blues festivals in the UK and Europe.
 The band released three albums, Dirty Work at the Crossroads, Lonesome La La, and Tangled and Twisted, including some of Piper's own composition as well as blues standards.